Wimuz/drum-trainer/README.md

 The better the drummer the lower the margin should be set (for a "fair" score)

+Note that the below chart is quite a good result, but it took me quite some effort to get there.
+Previous charts were more messy with lots of dots outside of the margins.

 ![Time deviation chart](/Time_deviation_chart.png)

 **Synchronicity** in case multiple instruments were hit at same time (first hit instrument = 0)